Hey-Salad/Tennis_Detection_Model/README.md

 # 🎾 Tennis Detection Model
-This repository contains a YOLOv8-based tennis detection model that can detect the tennis ball, the player, and the tennis racket and it has been converted for use with SeeedStudio reCamera.
+This repository contains a YOLOv8-based tennis detection model that can detect the tennis ball, the player, and the tennis racket.
+After training the model, it has been converted for use with SeeedStudio reCamera.

 ## Environment Setup